 Law and policies as instruments to regulate people’s relationships in society have always interested me, especially when it comes to the role that law and policies can play in supporting sustainable transitions.

-Law as an instrument to regulate people’s actions and relationships in society has always interested me, especially when it comes to the role that law and policies can play on reconciling agricultural development and environmental conservation.
-Over the past three years I have developed knowledge of public policy across multiple geographic world areas, including Brazil, Europe, and the U.S, seeking to explore how they address the sustainability challenges in agriculture.
-While serving as a Research Associate at the Energy Biosciences Institute (USA) and developing my master's thesis research at the University of Illinois European Union Center (USA), I conducted legal research on sustainability metrics and agro-environmental-and-energy law and policies that both affect the successful commercialization of sustainable biofuels and promote agricultural multi-functionality.
+Over the past three years I have developed knowledge of public policy across multiple geographic world areas, including Brazil, Europe, and the U.S. While serving as a Research Associate at the Energy Biosciences Institute (USA) and developing my Master thesis research at the University of Illinois European Union Center, I conducted legal research on sustainability metrics and agri-environmental measures put forward in multiple policy frameworks, including the EU Common Agricultural Policy (CAP) and the Brazilian Forest Code.